City Loop: Northern Group

 The Northern Group currently remains as one of the two loops to reverse operations on weekdays.

-During the morning, the Northern Group runs clockwise through the loop that being departing North Melbourne then running via the city loop before arriving at Flinders Street.
-Services departing the city will then run direct and above ground via Southern Cross before arriving back at North Melbourne and continuing towards the suburbs.
+During the morning, the Northern Group runs clockwise through the loop, departing North Melbourne, running via the City Loop before arriving at Flinders Street.
+Services departing the city will then run direct via Southern Cross to North Melbourne and continue out towards the suburbs.

-During the afternoon, the Northern Group runs anti-clockwise through the loop that being departing North Melbourne then running direct via Southern Cross before arriving at Flinders Street.
-Services departing the city will then run via the loop before arriving back at North Melbourne and continuing towards the suburbs.
+During the afternoon, the Northern Group runs anti-clockwise through the loop, departing North Melbourne then running direct via Southern Cross to Flinders Street.
+Services departing the city will then run via the City Loop to North Melbourne and continue out towards the suburbs.

 On public holidays and Weekends, the Northern Group operates under the same service pattern as weekday mornings running clockwise from North Melbourne via the loop to Flinders Street all day.

-From 1 February 2026, the Sunbury Line will cease to run through the City Loop and the existing route from North Melbourne to Flinders Street and will instead serve solely the Metro Tunnel and run through to East Pakenham and Cranbourne.

-Night Network
+The Werribee line formerly used the Northern tunnels in regular service until 2011, with City Loop services continuing on weekends until 2021.
+(Note that the Williamstown line never historically ran via the City Loop).
+From 1 February 2026, the Sunbury line also ceased running through the City Loop, instead running via the Metro Tunnel.

-Metro Trains currently run an all night service on most lines on weekends (Saturday morning 12:30am-5am, Sunday morning 12:30am–7:30am).
-During this time, all train services run direct to and from North Melbourne, Jolimont or Richmond to Flinders Street.
-Services from North Melbourne do not stop at Southern Cross station.
+During Night Network (Saturday 12:30am-5:30am, Sunday 12:30am-7:30am) Services will run direct to and from Flinders Street from North Melbourne whilst skipping Southern Cross.
+(On Sunday mornings between 5am and 7:30am all services will stop at Southern Cross but will still run direct to and from Flinders Street).